roboticsoutreach/smallpeice-docs/docs/tutorials/connecting-kit.md

 The first step of your robot is assembly!
 Here we'll guide you step-by-step on how to connect things up.
 You'll be cutting your own wires here!

-1. Connect the Raspberry Pi to the Power Board using two 3.81mm (small) CamCons.
+1. Connect the Raspberry Pi to the Power Board using two 7.5mm (large) CamCons.
 Please make sure that you check the polarity of the connector on the tab.
 2. Connect the USB hub to the Pi by plugging it into any one of its